-The remainder of the paper is organised as follows.
-Section 2 recalls how Integrated Nested Laplace Approximation (INLA) works.
-A formal definition of state-space models is provided in section 3.
-Section 4 recalls how particle filters work.
-Several theoretical properties from the literature pertaining to these methods are presented in the same section.
-Section 5 addresses a way to design the proposal distributions of the particle filter from the approximated probability distributions obtained by the INLA method.
-Section 6 presents an example that illustrates the performance of the proposed method, the example is based on simulated data from a Poisson state-space model.
+The remainder of this paper is organised as follows.
+Section \ref{preliminaries} presents a formal definition of state-space models and it recalls how particle filters (PFs) and Integrated nested Laplace approximation (INLA) work.
+In Section \ref{inlachapsec2}, we present our contribution which consists of designing the proposal distributions of the particle filter from the approximated probability distributions obtained by the INLA method.
+Section \ref{inlachapsec3} contains experiments that illustrate the performance of the proposed method, based on simulated data from a Poisson state-space model.
 Additionally, it includes another example that shows how INLA can also be used for parameter estimation of state-space models or can be combined with one of the methods that is often used for this task, namely particle MCMC.
-The article concludes with a few remarks in the section 7.
+The paper concludes with remarks in Section \ref{conclusions}.